Sixty Percent of Gordon Ramsay’s New Hell’s Kitchen Restaurant Doesn’t Involve Meat

 With its numerous fascinating features, the 14,800-square-foot room is like a real-life replica of Ramsay’s reality culinary competition of the same name.
 We also have a photo wall of framed Hell’s Kitchen winners and a souvenir shop with cookbooks and “Go to Hell” tote bags.

-Ramsay’s menu features dishes like pan-seared tofu scallops with celery root and pickled Granny Smith apples, risotto made with butternut squash, beluga lentils with sautéed and a shaved fennel salad, and a salad made with golden beets, yogurt, kumquats, pistachio granola, and white balsamic vinaigrette.
+Ramsay’s vegan menu features dishes like pan-seared tofu scallops with celery root and pickled Granny Smith apples, risotto made with butternut squash, beluga lentils with sautéed vegetables and a shaved fennel salad, and a salad made with golden beets, vegan yogurt, kumquats, pistachio granola, and white balsamic vinaigrette.

 Ramsay stated in a statement, “Washington, DC is a great city with so much history and an amazing culinary scene.”
 It’s been a long time coming, but now that the time has finally come, I’m beyond thrilled to welcome customers.